-Hypersonic R&D and flight system programs are being conducted by each of the services and agencies such as the Office of the Secretary of Defense, Defense Advanced Research Projects Agency, and the Strategic Capabilities Office.
+Hypersonic R&D and flight system programs are being conducted by each of the services and agencies such as the Office of the Secretary of Defense, Defense Advanced Research Projects Agency, Missile Defense Agency, and the Strategic Capabilities Office.
 Each organization working on hypersonics brings unique skills, capabilities, and lessons learned.
 Ground, air, or sea launch are examples of system differences while areas such as shape, range, size, and other key areas are vehicle unique design challenges.
-The program review area will focus on discussions related to current status and path forward for specific service and agency hypersonics programs.
+The program review area will focus on discussions related to current status and path forward for specific service and agency hypersonics programs including collaborative International Hyperonic Programs.